 15.27.601 Designating and mapping.

+A. Wetlands shall be delineated using the procedures outlines in the approved federal wetland delineation manual and applicable regional supplements.

-A. Wetlands are all areas meeting the definition for wetlands as defined in YMC 15.27.200 and are hereby designated critical areas which are subject to this chapter, except the following:
+B. Wetlands are all areas meeting the definition of wetlands as defined in YMC 15.27.200 and are hereby designated critical areas which are subject to this chapter, except the following:

 1. Irrigation systems that create an artificial wetland; and